MikeS-nth/MikeS-nth.github.io/_posts/2017-03-24-stratify-continuous-variable.md

 # sample when `y`.
 ```

 BUT--what do we do if your `y` is a continuous numerical variable, rather than a categorical variable?
-Turns out that if we try the same syntax above, it throws an error.
-This is because `train_test_split` doesn't know how to split up the sample unless you tell it what the "categories" are.
+Turns out that if we try the same syntax above, Python throws an error.
+This is because `train_test_split` doesn't know how to split up the sample unless you tell it what the "categories" are (also known as discretizing).

-After a lot of time querying google, stackoverflow, and others more experienced than me, here's a solution I found.
+After querying google, stackoverflow, and others more experienced than me, here's a solution I found.
 The method is to trick Python into interpreting your continuous numerical `y` variable as a categorical variable instead.
 How?
 By creating bins, and passing your `y` variable into an ndarray containing those bins and the corresponding values.

-In Python (with same libraries loaded as in the prior code snippet):
+In Python (with the same libraries loaded as in the prior code snippet):

 ```python
 # Create the bins.
 My `y` variable has